Purpose of running this test:

 High level excretion of lithium in the absence of any lithium supplementation suggests that excretion will lead to future depletion.
 Thus, lithium should be added when lithium is either very low, or when high level excretion is seen in the absence of any lithium supplementation.

 Low lithium may also be an issue secondary to a need for mitochondrial energy support.
-A MAP test can be run to look at energy markers.
+An OBP Test or OCP Test can be run to look at energy markers.
 Support for mitochondrial energy can include MitoForce, ATP, Riboflavin-5-Phosphate, NADH, Krebs minerals.

 |Strontium||Strontium levels tend to be lower for those who are MTR +.
 Consider MTR/MTRR/SUOX capsules if your strontium is low, or being excreted excessively in the face of no supplementation.|